astrosega/astrosega.github.io/_publications/Fenomenologia.md

 ---
-title: "Una crítica latinoamericana a la fenomenología de Heide- gger y Ricoeur | A Latin American critique of the phenomenology of Heidegger and Ricoeur"
+title: "Una crítica latinoamericana a la fenomenología de Heidegger y Ricoeur | A Latin American critique of the phenomenology of Heidegger and Ricoeur"
 collection: publications
 category: books